On Tate Acyclicity and Uniformity of Berkovich Spectra and Adic Spectra: Uniformity of Adic Spectra

-\begin{proof} By Proposition \ref{presentation}, $\mathscr{O}_{Y}(V)$ is isomorphic to the underlying topological $k$-algebra of $k \set{r^{-a_i}U^iX^{a_i}}{i \in \N} \ens{X}$.
-Therefore $(\mathscr{O}_{Y}(V),\mathscr{O}_{Y}^{+}(V))$ is not uniform by Theorem \ref{not uniform 1} and Proposition \ref{almost uniform - affinoid}, because any complete norm on the underlying topological $k$-algebra of a Banach $k$-algebra which gives the original topology of it is equivalent to the original norm by Banach open mapping theorem (\cite{Bou}, I.3.3.\ Theorem 1). \end{proof}
+\begin{proof} By Proposition \ref{comparison}, $\Opn_{Y}(V)$ is isomorphic to the underlying topological $k$-algebra of $k \set{r^{-a_i}U^iX^{a_i}}{i \in \N} \ens{X}$.
+Therefore $(\Opn_{Y}(V),\Opn_{Y}^{+}(V))$ is not uniform by Theorem \ref{not uniform 1} and Proposition \ref{almost uniform - affinoid}, because any complete norm on the underlying topological $k$-algebra of a Banach $k$-algebra which gives its original topology is equivalent to its original norm by Banach's open mapping theorem (\cite{Bou}, Theorem I.3.3/1). \end{proof}

-We remark that the direct analogue of Corollary \ref{not sheafy 1} does not hold for the adic spectrum because the structure presheaf on an adic spectrum is always well-defined by the universality of rational domains.
-Indeed, the rational domain

-does not coincides with $V$ unlike the corresponding rational domains of the Berkovich spectrum, because $UX \in (\mathscr{O}_{Y}(V)^{\circ})^{\t{ac}} \backslash \mathscr{O}_{Y}(V)^{\circ}$.
+We remark that the direct analogue of Corollary \ref{not sheafy 1} does not hold for the adic spectrum because the structure presheaf on an adic spectrum is well-defined by the universality of rational domains.
+Indeed, the rational domain $V' \coloneqq \set{x \in Y}{\v{X(x)} \leq 1, \v{(UX)(x)} \leq 1}$ does not coincides with $V$ unlike the corresponding rational domains of the Berkovich spectrum.
+Indeed, since $UX \in (\Opn_{Y}(V)^{\circ})^{\t{ac}} \backslash \Opn_{Y}(V)^{\circ}$, there is an $x \in V$ such that $\v{(UX)(x)} > 1$ by Lemma \ref{bounded ac - spectral radius}.
 They share points of height $1$, but $V$ possesses more points of general height than $V'$.
-This example seems not to be so pathological, and hence we are not sure whether it is sheafy or not.
+This example does not seem to be so pathological, and hence we do not know whether it is sheafy or not.
 Using it, we construct a more pathological example.

-For a Banach $k$-vector space $V$, we denote by $\v{V}$ the underlying $k$-vector space of $V$.
-For a family $(V_i)_{i \in I}$ of Banach $k$-vector spaces indexed by a set $I$, we set